Selenga: Archaeology

 At the end of the 19th century, evidence of Paleolithic culture was discovered in the Selenga River basin.
 The artifacts found were collections of stone implements.
 During 1928 and 1929, G. P. Sosnovskii, under the purview of the Academy of Sciences of the U.S.S.R., directed an archaeological Stone Age study in the Selenga Valley near Kiakhta.
 In this expedition, Sosnovokii discovered remains of local Paleolithic culture in an area that stretched from "the valley of the Selenga River from the Mongolian Frontier down to Selenginsk."

 The "Buriat-Mongol Archaeological Expedition from the Institute for the History of Material Culture, Academy of Sciences of the U.S.S.R and the Institute of Culture of the Buriat-Mongol A.S.S.R", undertook a Paleolithic study in the Trans-Baikal region from 1947 to 1958.
 Directed by A. P. Okladnikov, the study uncovered 30 new sites, including one that covered the area from Selenginsk to the Selenga River mouth, which provided evidence of a Paleolithic-type culture.
 Among these 30 sites was one called Ust-Kyakhta-3.
 While Ust-Kyakhta-3 was discovered in 1947, it was only later excavated in 1976 and 1978, yielding "more than 40,000 stone artifacts [and] abundant faunal remains".
 Further archaeological work in 2012 at the site found two human tooth fragments.

 In a study published in volume 181 of the journal Cell, the link between Native Americans and their ancestors in East Asia was established using one of the tooth fragments found at the Ust-Kyakhta-3 site.

 Floods

 Periodic floods are characteristic of the Selenga River, with small flooding events observed annually.
 There have been four periods of high-flooding: 1902-1908, 1932-1942, 1971-1977 and 1990-1998.
 The floods of the Selenga River can be classified based on the degree of impact.

-"Ordinary" floods are floods accompanied by little damage, with maximum outcomes including river overflowing, floodplain flooding and small structural instability.

-"Large" floods are those that cover a substantial section of the river and lead to flooding of territories.
-The maximum outcomes of "large" floods include flooding of settlements and agricultural land damage.

 "Catastrophic" floods refer to floods that cover the majority of the river basin and cause flooding of whole settlements.
 These floods included the possibility of human casualties, and are estimated to occur 3-4 times per century.
 Twenty-six floods occurred between 1730 and 1900, and of these 26, three floods were "catastrophic".